A picture of strong co-parenting!

 Some additional tips for successful co-parenting include:

 - Check Your Emotions at the Door.
 For co-parenting to work, parents need to be willing to work together with an open mind.
-No matter how you feel about your spouse or the outcome of your divorce when it comes to co-parenting, your children’s needs and emotional stability should always come first.
+No matter how you feel about your spouse or the outcome of your divorce when it comes to strong co-parenting, your children’s needs and emotional stability should always come first.
 Whether you are meeting with your co-parent in person or exchanging texts or emails, always remain polite and courteous; and, if you have a disagreement, focus on being constructive instead of critical.

 - Focus on Improving Your Communications.Hastily-written emails can send the wrong message, and text messages will rarely convey the true intent behind the words being typed.
 When you are co-parenting – especially if you and your former spouse are not on the best terms – it can be well worthwhile to spend a few extra minutes honing your written communications.
 You may find that your former spouse follows suit, and this can reap huge benefits when it comes to going beyond routine scheduling and making basic decisions.